the1lab/1lab/src/Cat/Diagram/Monad/Kleisli.lagda.md

 Note that we **cannot** upgrade this weak equivalence to an equivalence when
 $\cC$ is univalent, as categories of Kleisli maps are not, in general, univalent.
-To see why, consider the monad on $\Sets$ that maps every set $\top$.
+To see why, consider the monad on $\Sets$ that maps every set to $\top$.
 Note that every hom set of the corresponding category of Kleisli maps is contractible, as all maps are of the form $A \to \top$.
 This in turn means that the type of isos is contractible; if the Kleisli map category were univalent, then this would imply that the type of